warewoof/DocumentToImageConverter-php/README.md

 3. Install [Ghostscript](http://cactuslab.com/imagemagick/assets/Ghostscript-9.07.pkg.zip)

-4. Update the 3 path variables at the beginning of the script to point correspond to the install paths of the above three programs
+4. Update the 3 path variables at the beginning of the script, which correspond to the install paths of the above three programs

 5. Run